CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 <br>

 ## Update your fork:
 You may update your fork on GitHub.com.
 When your fork is out of date, a banner will show up.
-Click on it to update your branch.
+Click on it to update your fork by pulling changes from the repository you've forked.
 <br>

 To download fork updates to your **local** repository(PC).